Sukhoi Su-24 'FENCER'

 Su-24M2 is an upgrade of the baseline Su-24M model by Russia's Gefest company.
 The Su-24M2 is equipped with a new advanced SVP-24 computer plus the latest software, which improves navigational accuracy and non-guided weapon delivery precision.
 The 4th Combat and Conversion Training Centre (CCTC) based at Lipetsk has been running the operational evaluation program for the new upgrade since a few years.
 At least five Russian Air Force aircraft have been upgraded to Su-24M2 standard and reportedly also seven Su-24MK aircraft delivered to Algeria have been upgraded.

 Early Su-24 with six hardpoints

 Su-24MKs exported to Iran

-Su-24M now owned by the Ukraine
+Su-24M inherited by the Ukraine